 Update your bio.
 Your story starts with your profile.
 Craft a thoughtful intro outlining what services you offer, who you can help, topics you'd like to learn more about, and opportunities you're seeking.
 Let others see who you are outside of the office and share the passions that take up your weekends.

 Find relevant hashtags or Q&A for discussion.
-All social media platforms offer relevant topic areas based upon your browsing and commenting history—dig into these forums.
-We have to admit, everytime we log into Twitter it’s sweet relief to see they’ve curated the conversations that will be most interesting to us.
+All social media platforms offer relevant topic areas based on your browsing and commenting history—dig into these forums.
+We have to admit, every time we log into Twitter it's sweet relief to see they've curated the conversations that will be most interesting to us.
 But always stay curious and search for niche topics because you never know what (or who) you may discover!

 Keep tabs on your contacts.
 Respond thoughtfully to what your network shares, offer a word of encouragement or a suggestion of a person/resource that may be able to help them.